luisbazdev/pigeon-framework/README.md

 ...
 ```

-At some point of the execution of a middleware function it must terminate and pass control to the next middleware function in the **middleware cycle**, which is done by calling `next()` function, if the programmer does not call `next()` the request will be left hanging because the rest of the middlewares will not be executed (remember the actual callback that will intercept the request is also a middleware).
+At some point of the execution of a middleware function it must terminate and pass control to the next middleware function in the **middleware cycle**, which is done by calling `next()` function, if the programmer does not call `next()` the request will be left hanging because the rest of the middlewares will not be executed (remember the actual callback that will intercept the request is also treated as a middleware).

 All functions that will be executed after an HTTP request hits the server are treated as `middlewares` (including the actual callback of a handler route), the order of middleware execution goes as: `general middleware`, `handler middleware`, `route middleware` and `callback functions`.